CastleJin/2021_01_12_winter_internship_magnet/README.md

         ffmpeg -i <path_to_input>/baby.mp4 -f image2 <path_to_output>/baby/%06d.png

-2. And then run the "Inference with temporal filter Note the default filter is the DifferenceOfIIR
+2. And then run the "Inference with temporal filter

+The default filter is the DifferenceOfIIR

        python main.py --phase="play_temporal" --checkpoint_path="Path to the model.tar" --vid_dir="Path to the directory where the video frames are located" --out_dir="path to the output" --amplification_factor=20